-The life span of synthetic grass depends on a number of different factors such as the amount of foot traffic and general weather conditions of the area, but on average, you can consider the lifespan of a synthetic lawn to be around 12 to 15 years.
-Obviously, since you aren’t dealing with natural grass, you eliminate a lot of back-breaking issues associated with maintaining a natural lawn.
+The life span of synthetic grass depends on a number of different factors such as amount of foot traffic.
+The lifespan of a synthetic lawn could be around 12 to 15 years.
+You eliminate a lot of back-breaking issues by not dealing with natural grass.
 First, you don’t have to deal with common lawn grass diseases such as brown spots.
 These diseases can leave an eye sore in your backyard, while synthetic grass will always be green and beautiful.
 A synthetic lawn will also reduce the presence of common garden weeds and pests such as fire ants.

 This is where things can get slightly confusing because of the upfront cost involved in installing a synthetic lawn.
 The cost of artificial grass will depend on a number of factors, such as the type of grass and the land coverage you require.
 Although it may seem expensive, keep in mind how much you will also be saving by no longer having to pay the cost of running a lawn mower, applying lawn fertilizer and pesticide, as well as any other costly maintenance fee involved with having natural grass.